MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 `"amazonec2-secret-key=***"`: This line sets the secret key for the Amazon EC2 instances.
 This key is used along with the access key to authenticate with the Amazon EC2 service <br>
 `"amazonec2-region=us-east-1"`: This line sets the region where the Amazon EC2 instances will be created<br>
 `"amazonec2-vpc-id=vpc-03780aad03ecead68"`: This line sets the VPC (Virtual Private Cloud) ID for the Amazon EC2 instances.
 The instances will be created within this VPC.<br>
 `"amazonec2-subnet-id=subnet-0d2a8dd3dc997ebb0"`: This line sets the subnet ID for the Amazon EC2 instances.
 The instances will be created within this subnet\.
-Be aware that if the subnet should be public if the gitlab server is publicly hosted or the target machines are not in the same VPC.<br>
+Be aware that if the subnet should be public if the GitLab server is publicly hosted or the target machines are not in the same VPC.<br>
 `"amazonec2-zone=a"`: This line sets the availability zone for the Amazon EC2 instances.
 The instances will be created within this zone<br>
 `"amazonec2-use-private-address=false"`: This line sets whether to use a private address for the Amazon EC2 instances.
 If set to true, the instances won't have a public IP address.<br>
 `"amazonec2-tags=runner-manager-name,gitlab-aws-autoscaler,gitlab,true,gitlab-runner-autoscale,true"`: This line sets the tags for the Amazon EC2 instances.
 These tags can be used for identification and grouping of instances<br>
 `"amazonec2-security-group=sheshir-security"`: This line sets the security group for the Amazon EC2 instances.
 This defines the rules for inbound and outbound traffic to the instances.<br>
-We have to set the security group name in this field not the ID.<br>
+We have to set the security group name in this field, not the ID.<br>
 `"amazonec2-instance-type=t2.small"`: This line sets the instance type for the Amazon EC2 instances.
 This defines the hardware of the host computer for the instances

 ## Full configured Runner